openshift-labs/learn-katacoda/intro-openshift/fis-deploy-app/02-deploying-first-fuse-application-on-openshift.md

     Run 'oc status' to view your app.
 ```

-The ``oc start-build`` command tells OpenShift to start the build process which starts downloads, compiles, and utlimately packages your code deployment on OpenShift.
+The ``oc start-build`` command tells OpenShift to start the build process which starts downloads, compiles, and utlimately packages your code deployment on OpenShift. !!!!HERE!!!
 Kick start and build application by running :

 `oc start-build mypeopleservice`{{execute}}